 Factors to consider when you exercise your dog

-Many activities can be described as exercise – not just walking outside or stretching their legs to go to the toilet.
+Many activities can be described as exercise – not just walking outside or stretching their legs to the toilet.
 To work out your dog’s activity levels, you need to consider actions like walking on the leash, garden play, agility training, running off the lead and swimming if your dog is a lover of water.
 Your dog’s general health and age will also determine how much exercise they should have, and younger dogs, as a rule, are more active than older dogs, who may suffer from natural age-related ailments like stiff joints.
-Likewise, if your dog is overweight, he will be less adept at exercise, but it is very important to ensure they keep moving as much as possible, perhaps taking shorter walks, rather than one long walk.
+Likewise, if your dog is overweight, he will be less adept at exercise, but it is very important to ensure they keep moving as much as possible, perhaps taking shorter walks rather than one long walk.

-As a professional dog walker in the Finchley area, I have walked many different breeds of dogs and discovered that each dog enjoys and requires more diverse exercise types.
+As a professional dog walker in the Finchley area, I have walked many different breeds of dogs and discovered that dogs enjoy and require more diverse exercise types.
 I’ve created this guideline based on my findings and relating to other groups of dog types.
 Of course, each dog has their requirements.

 Labradors, Retrievers, Spaniels, Setters and Pointers.
 A minimum of 1-2 hours of daily, moderate exercise

 Dogs from this group have been used as hunting companions for many years and were bred for working long day.
 Being very active and naturally alert, they are full of energy.
 Sporting dogs make brilliant running partners and enjoy vigorous activities.

 Chihuahua, Pugs.
 Short periods of sedate exercise with quick walks plus playtimes in the home